-Located just minutes from downtown Ottawa, ONEC Rowing operates out of the renowned heritage boathouse located at 501 Sir George Étienne Parkway on the east bank of the Ottawa River.
+Located just minutes from downtown Ottawa, ONEC Rowing runs out of the renowned heritage boathouse located at 501 Sir George Étienne Parkway on the south bank of the Ottawa River.

-From a technical standpoint, ONEC offers a wide range of sculling programs.
-Sculling is rowing with two arms and two blades.
-It is a symmetrical, low impact, all body fitness activity that has been enjoyed in Canada since the mid-19th century.
+ONEC offers a wide range of sculling programs.
+Sculling is rowing with two oars.
+It is a symmetrical, low impact, all body fitness activity that has been enjoyed in Canada since the late 19th century.

 Once you’ve become a member, you’ll hone your skills under the watchful eye of experienced instructors, discover the beautiful Ottawa and Gatineau Rivers (as well as the rivers and lakes beyond), and make new friends.
+Participate in our group rows, clinics, tours, marathons, erg challenge and pub nights.
 ONEC’s online boat reservation system also gives members the freedom to scull when it suits their schedule.

 Own your own shell?

 For a fee, rackage is provided for ONEC members who own shells (on a space available basis).